Accessibility, Support and Safe Space Policies

 A number of people with disabilities have co-occurring photosensitive epilepsy.
 We encourage documenting and sharing your experience at the TASH conference, but it is critically important to the safety of our attendees that you refrain from use of flash photography or any other strobing devices (flashing “ringtones” on your mobile device, rapid cuts or flashing in media in your presentation, etc.).
 Also, some rapid audio beats can have a similar effect, so if in doubt, do not include such media in presentations.

-Some events at the conference will include live music, amplified audio or other loud noise.
+Some events at the conference will include music, amplified audio or other loud noise.
 If you have sound sensitivity, noise-cancelling earmuffs are available for loan from the registration desk.

 This is a fragrance-free event.